Infineon/mtb-example-xmc-vadc-scan/README.md

  1.1.0   | Added support for more kits
  2.0.0   | Updated to support ModusToolbox™ software v3.0; CE will not be backwards compatible with previous versions of ModusToolbox™ software |
- 2.0.1   | Updated code example with cosmetic changes
+ 2.0.1   | Updated code example with cosmetic changes 2.1.0   | Added support for CCU8 personality and new kits
 ------

 All other trademarks or registered trademarks referenced herein are the property of their respective owners.